defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 title: Building a Collection For SwiftUI (Part 2) - A SwiftUI Collection Prototype
 ---

-Faced with the inability to reach an acceptable level of performance with grid layouts made of simple SwiftUI building blocks (stacks and scroll views), I decided to roll my own solution.
+Faced with the inability to reach an acceptable level of performance with grid layouts made of simple SwiftUI building blocks, I decided to roll my own solution.

+## Implementation Strategies and Requirements

-Two possible implementation strategies can be considered when implementing a SwiftUI generic collection:
+Two possible implementation strategies can be considered when implementing a SwiftUI collection:

 - Reproducing `UICollectionView` entirely in SwiftUI, including cell reuse and decoration views, not to mention flexible layout support.
 - Wrapping `UICollectionView` into a SwifUI `UIViewRepresentable`.